 - Gospels Use Different Clocks.
 Synoptic Gospels put Jesus' crucifixion 'at the sixth hour' (Matt 27:45; Mark 15:33; Luke 23:34) but John puts Jesus before Pilate 'at the sixth hour' (John 19:14).
 There is no contradiction because John used Roman time for his audience in Roman Asia Minor (thereby meaning 6am for the trial--the 6th hour after midnight) while the Synoptic Gospels all used Jewish time (thereby meaning Jesus was crucified at noon--the 6th hour after sunrise).
 Remember the Gospels adapted details of each story for different audiences.

 - Special Sabbaths.
 The week Jesus died had 2 Sabbaths including a special 'high sabbath' on Friday.
 Leviticus 23 says the first day of the Feast of Unleavened Bread was a special high Sabbath on Nisan 15 regardless of the day of the week it fell on.
 So both Friday (Nisan 15) and Saturday (Nisan 16) were Sabbaths the week Jesus was crucified.
-The first special Sabbath on the week Jesus died started the evening right after Jesus was hastily buried in the garden tomb of Joseph of Arimethea (Thursday evening in modern calendars or the beginning of Nisan 15 in Jewish calendars which would be a Jewish Friday).
+The first special Sabbath on the week Jesus died started the evening right after Jesus was hastily buried in the garden tomb of Joseph of Arimethea (Thursday evening in modern calendars, or the beginning of Nisan 15 in Jewish calendars which would be a Jewish Friday).
+John 19:31 describes the "special Sabbath" that took place on Friday after Jesus was buried.

 - Resurrection After Both Sabbaths.
-Women discovered the empty tomb on Sunday around dawn after the 2nd Sabbath ended--the Sabbath was Saturday night and day on Nisan 16 in the Jewish calendar.
-Matthew 28:1 uses plural "Sabbaths" to make it clear that the special Friday Sabbath and normal Saturday Sabbath had transpired during 3 nights and days between Jesus' death on Thursday afternoon and resurrection on Sunday morning.
+Women discovered the empty tomb on Sunday around dawn after the 2nd Sabbath ended.
+The Sabbath was Saturday night and day, which equated to Nisan 16 in the Jewish calendar.
+Matthew 28:1 uses plural "Sabbaths" to make it clear that the special Friday Sabbath and normal Saturday Sabbath had transpired during 3 nights between Jesus' death on Thursday afternoon and resurrection on Sunday morning.

 - 3 Nights in the Grave.
 Death on Thursday afternoon (modern time) or end of Nisan 14 (on the Jewish calendar) and resurrection on Sunday morning matches Jesus' prediction: “For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth,” said Jesus (Matthew 12:40).